 Another answer to how to eat reishi mushroom powder is capsules.
 You can take the capsule daily before nighttime to enjoy Reishi's calming and sleep-enhancing benefits.

 Read More: Learn more about Reishi’s sleep benefits.

 Reishi Mushroom Powder In Your Favorite Snack

-Using reishi mushrooms in your daily routine will support long-termhomeostatic balance andeliminate anxiety and unstable mood.
-You can add the mushroom powder to your favorite smoothie or post-workout electrolyte and protein shakes.
+Using reishi mushrooms in your daily routine will support long-term homeostatic balance and eliminate anxiety and unstable mood.
+You can add the mushroom powder to your favorite smoothie, electrolyte, and post-workout protein shakes.

 Mushroom Powders In Broth

-The earthy and woody flavor of the Reishi makes it an ideal addition to broths.
+Reishi's earthy and woody flavor makes it an ideal addition to broths.
 You can use the powder in your favorite beef, chicken, vegetable, or bone broth.

 Add a teaspoon of the mushroom powder to every cup of the broth.
 You can add ginger, pressed garlic, and scallions for some aroma.
 Simmer for a few minutes and finish off with a dash of lime juice.